phebous/promscale/README.md

 For a detailed description of this architecture, please see [our design doc][design-doc].

-If you have any questions, please join the #prometheus channel on [TimescaleDB Slack](https://slack.timescale.com/), or the [Timescale-Prometheus Users Google Group](https://groups.google.com/forum/#!forum/timescale-prometheus-users).
+If you have any questions, please join the #promscale channel on [TimescaleDB Slack](https://slack.timescale.com/), or the [Timescale-Prometheus Users Google Group](https://groups.google.com/forum/#!forum/timescale-prometheus-users).